vrtulka23/pics/README.md

     child_3 int = 100 days
 ```
 Notice that node options are directly after node definition, whereas child nodes are separated by an empty line.
+Nodes can be used  only as place holders (`family`) that do not have any type or value.

 <!---
 Above hierarchy is similar to `dictionaries` from Python.